garethjmsaunders/digital-code-style-guide/t4-names.md

 ## 1. Introduction

-TERMINALFOUR is the company based in Dublin, and the software is also called TERMINALFOUR.
+TERMINALFOUR is a software company based in Dublin, their primary product, an enterprise content management system is also called TERMINALFOUR.
 In this document the software will be refered to as T4 and the company as TERMINALFOUR.

 Any new T4 assests MUST use these guidelines for naming.

 ---

-## 2. T4 Assets
+## 2. T4 assets

-TODO: make sure section numbering is correct

 ### 2.1 Section names

-TODO: URL naming conventions need to be discussed or we need to know.
+In T4, section names are used to create the page URL unless an output URI is specified.
+It does this by stripping out all spaces and punctuation and converting the result to lowercase.

+So, for example, a section name of "Academic Schools and Departments" will become `academicschoolsanddepartments`.

+* Output URIs SHOULD always be defined.
-In T4 section names become the URL unless the output URI is specified, therefore the output URI MUST be defined.
-Output URI MUST use hyphens to separate words and all lower case letters.
+* Output URIs MUST use hyphens to separate words and all lower case letters.
+* Output URLs SHOULD always be meaningful: avoid obscure abbreviations.

 ```
 events
 current-students
 alumni-and-development
+research-and-teaching
 ```

-For subjects they MUST have the subject first, then followed by speciality or otherwise
+For subjects, output URIs MUST include the subject first, followed by speciality or otherwise

 ```
 english